right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Eliminating Fear on the Approach
 Every man gets nervous when he approaches hot women.
 It is universal, but the amount of fear and anxiety each man has on the walk-up is different.
 The only true way to get rid of it and make yourself into a machine that gets unbelievable results that your friends will think you are a god for is to expose yourself to the situation.

 When you first start approaching women, the fear will feel something like standing at the edge of a cliff.
 Your stomach will churn, your heart will pound, and your hand might even shake.
 I've seen it all.
 Trust me, you are NOT alone.
-Once you are able to do this a couple hundred times, it will feel like brushing your teeth...no big deal.
+Once you are able to do this a couple hundred times, it will feel like brushing your teeth...no big deal.Approach and start conversations with women everywhere.

----

-# CHASE HUGHES

-Approach and start conversations with women everywhere.
 Approach at the store, mall, coffee shop, bookstore, restaurant, bar, club, gym, school, and street.
 Work on your approach at every opportunity.
 You don't have to try to get numbers from every single woman you see, just walk up and start a quick conversation with one of the appetizers in the toolkit, tell a quick story, and bail if you want to.
 The more you do this, the better and more natural you will feel when you approach a woman you want to date.
 I don't care if the woman is fat, bald, too tall, too short, or whatever; you need to work on your skills and practice all of your body language and routines.

 If you've ever watched the TV series Psych on the USA network, you have seen a perfect example of how to deal with tests, and be humorous and unique at the same time.
 The lead character in the show demonstrates hundreds of body language, social, and psychological techniques worth duplicating in each episode.
 Go buy the seasons, or watch it however you can.
 It will definitely spark a few ideas for your approaches.

-The best guys have become the best because they have been able to go out and try all kinds of new

----

-# THE PASSPORT

-things over and over until they became so good that not even a gorgeous woman was able to slow down their game.
+The best guys have become the best because they have been able to go out and try all kinds of newthings over and over until they became so good that not even a gorgeous woman was able to slow down their game.
 This needs to be you.

 If you find in the middle of an approach that a boyfriend walks up or something, immediately communicate that you are not into her at all.
 Start talking about your boyfriend, or your wife, and you'll be fine.